Download the latest version of Wordpress at http://wordpress.org/

 Click "Create a Configuration File"

-Make sure that you already know the Database Name, Username, Password and Host.
+Make sure that you have already know the Database Name, Username, Password and Host.
 Click "Let's Go!" to continue.

 Fill in the Database Name, User Name, Password and Database Host.
 Click "Submit"